 This etymology, however, is not universally accepted, as the word-play is so obvious, and the association of Japheth with Shem (“dark”) and Ham (“black”) suggests a name on similar lines–either gentilic, or descriptive of race.
 Japheth has therefore been explained as meaning “fair,” from yaphah, the non-Sem and non-Hamitic races known to the Jews being all more or less whiteskinned.
 The Targum of Onkelos agrees with the English Versions of the Bible, but that of Jonathan has “God shall beautify Japheth,” as though from yaphah.

-The Topical Bible Hub quotes a number of Bible dictionaries:
+The Topical Bible Hub quotes a several dictionaries:

 Enlargement.
 The descendants of Japheth occupied the “isles of the Gentiles,” (Genesis 10:5) — i.e. the coast lands of the Mediterranean Sea in Europe and Asia Minor — whence they spread northward over the whole continent of Europe and a considerable portion of Asia.